Sampidia/sampidia-telegram/README.md

 # SamPidia Telegram App

-SamPidia Telegram app for  selling and buying Telegram Stars, with withdrawal function from balance.
-Built with Next.js 15, TypeScript, Tailwind CSS, and Telegram Bot API, this app includes secure invoice generation, purchase history, secret content access after purchase, and refund processing via a Python companion bot.
+SamPidia Telegram app is for  selling and buying Telegram Stars, with withdrawal function from balance.
+Built with Next.js 15, TypeScript, Tailwind CSS, Python 3.7 or higher, python-telegram-bot library, python-dotenv library, and Telegram Bot API, this app includes secure invoice generation, purchase history, secret content access after purchase, and refund processing via a Python companion bot.
 Ideal for Web3 developers, Telegram bot creators, and digital entrepreneurs looking to monetize through Telegram's payment ecosystem.

 > **Note:** This application is designed to work exclusively within the Telegram ecosystem as a Telegram Mini App.
 It should be accessed only through Telegram and not directly via a web browser.